A Rough Guide to Wingbits

 Wings Tokens Earning Example 1

 You’re out in Montana, all alone in your hex and you’ve deployed 1 antenna.
-There are a total of 1 antennas x base rewards of 100, so 100 Wings are available.
 Let’s say you’re trying to be awesome and keep this thing on all the time, for 100% uptime.

 Wings Tokens Earning Example 2

-For this one let’s imagine you’re also in the hex I bought, here in San Diego.
-Up to 3 people can buy a hex, and you’ve gone ahead and also bought the San Diego hex.
-You’re committed to excellence (like me) but you’ve got janky internet, so you’re up 80% of the time.
+For this one let’s imagine you’re also in the hex I am, here in San Diego.
+You’re committed to excellence (like me) but you’ve got janky internet, so you’re not up all the time.
 Still, you’re in a great location, so you actually capture 70% of the data to my 30%.

 Wings Tokens Earning Example 3